 According to the DCC, the Management Board must prepare its annual accounts within five months after the end of the company's financial year.
 After preparation, the GM must adopt the annual accounts within two months.
-After adoption, the annual accounts need to be publicly filed with the Dutch trade register.
-Under special circumstances, the GM may extend the preparation period by explicit resolution thereto for up to six months.
+After adoption, the annual accounts need to be publicly filed with the Dutch trade register within eight days after adoption.
+In special circumstances, the GM may extend the preparation period by explicit resolution thereto for up to five months.
+In any event, the annual accounts have to be filed with the Dutch trade register within 12 months after the end of the company's financial year.
+If an NV is listed on a regulated market (i.e., a market regulated in the European Economic Area), its annual accounts must be prepared within four months.
+This term may not be extended.
 Other disclosures are predominantly the responsibility of the Management Board.

-5.2 What corporate governance-related disclosures are required?
+5.2 What corporate governance-related disclosures are required and are there some disclosures that should be published on websites?

-According to the DCC, if a company is considered large for accounting purposes, the company should also address non-financial indicators in its annual reporting.
+According to the DCC, if a company is considered large for accounting purposes, the company should also address nonfinancial indicators in its annual reporting.
 Disclosure should include (i) a brief description of the company's business model, (ii) a description of policies pursued regarding environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters, (iii) principal risks related to those matters, and (iv) non-financial key performance indicators relevant to the particular business of the company.